“Let us read, and let us dance; these two amusements will never do any harm to the world.”

 *We are run by a team of volunteers who also have busy lives!
 So there may be occasions when the shop is not open at the above times.
 Please bear with us.

 Many of you have asked if we do Click & Collect: sadly not.
-But for any enquiries or if see anything in the window you like the look of, just email us.
+But for any enquiries or if you like the look of anything in the window, just email us.

 House of Hodge is a small, delightful second-hand bookshop located between Highbury & Islington and Finsbury Park.
 We were founded in 2009 by Dr Doreen Rolph, a popular local and well-read cat lover who wanted to raise funds for animal welfare.